Codepact/codepact-terms/codepact-terms.md

 # SaaS Agreement

-*Codepact SaaS Agreement - 16 April 2018*
+*Codepact SaaS Agreement - 7 May 2018*

 **Capitalised words and phrases are defined in the section of the document entitled "Definitions".**